Humanity at Work

 By Romana Schmalisch and Robert Schlicht

 In German and English

 Film material in French with English subtitles

 Exhibition hall 2

-It centers on a fictional “labor power plant” in which people are strategically shaped, guided, and transformed into potential workers.
+Humanity at Work centers on a fictional “labor power plant” in which people are strategically shaped, instructed, and transformed into potential workers.
 The exhibition offers insights into this production facility for human capital in various presentational forms.
-Film observations document courses teaching soft skills such as creativity strategies, self-presentation and self-management.
+Film observations document courses teaching “soft skills” such as creativity strategies, self-presentation and self-management.
 Diagrams explain production processes and the evaluation of the work force.
-A fictional historical outline describes the success story of the institution from industrialization to today, its reaction to the labor movement and new trends in corporate governance.
+A fictional historical outline describes the success story of the institution from industrialization to today, its reaction to the labor movement, and new trends in corporate governance.
 Finally, the short film Top/Down portrays a role-playing game with three managers: As they discuss new management strategies intended to increase productivity by more targeted access to people’s desires and subjectivity, the initially well-defined power relations begin to topple.

 Top/Down was produced by FRAC Grand Large–Hauts-de-France in collaboration with Spectre Productions and support from Pictanovo.